The complete assembly instructions are here to help you decide if you’re up to the DIY portion of the project.

 Telescoping Support Struts

 The male portion (top)of the telescoping struts are installed with the shimmed side against the channels.
-They are marked left and right, the female portions are also marked L and R inside the top and may or may not be interchangeable.
-The female portions are installed with the sides that have the higher clearance toward the rear.
+They are marked climbers left and right, the female portions are wired to the male portions to keep the orientation correct and may or may not be interchangeable.
 Install the 3/8″ gravity pins with the telescopes fully collapsed.
 With the struts loosely bolted to the channels you are ready to lift the wall to the 40 degree position.
 I have done this by myself, but I recommend at least two people.
 As you are lifting the wall the bottom of the struts will slide towards the floor braces.
 When you can position the saddles onto the floor braces and continue lifting.
 At some point as the struts approach vertical they will start supporting the wall.
-When they are all the way vertical you can relax and install the 5/8″ gravity pins tin the floor braces.
+When they are all the way vertical you can relax and install the 5/8″ gravity pins in the floor braces.
 If you are going to use the board at 40 degrees just snug the hinge bolts and the bolts at the top of the struts and install your holds.
 Snug bolts make a much stronger connection, but overly tight bolts will prematurely wear the threads if the bolts are loosened and tightened often.

 Changing the angle

-This is easily done with one person using the spanner bar.
+This is easily done with one person using the spanner bar*.
 Loosen the four Grade 5 5/8″ bolts.
 Remove the gravity pins and lift one side a little bit.
 Try to keep the amount of exposed telescope close to even to keep the telescopes from binding up.
-I’ve included two extra 3/8″ pins that can be placed in holes above the female tubes for convenience or safety, though the strut will always be in place so the wall can not come down lower than the 40 degree position in the case of a mishap.
+I’ve included two extra 3/8″ pins for each side that can be placed in holes above the female tubes for convenience or safety, though the strut will always be in place so the wall can not come down lower than the 40 degree position in the case of a mishap.
 When you have reached the desired angle snug the four 5/8″ bolts and you’re ready to climb.
+Note that there is nothing wrong with using the gravity pins in the holes above the female tubes for angles that fall between the normal positions and the holes are positioned to split the difference.